 This was just a simple and somewhat contrived artificial example.
 If you try out mindmapping on a target of your choice, you will see how efficient the technique actually is in practise.
 It will be useful to use some subject closer to your interests, rather than picking a general example.

 If you’ve never done mindmaps, do a couple of training maps to get the idea.
 Pick some subject in Wikipedia and map it.
 Once you’ve done a few mindmaps the process will click into place and can use it more efficiently.

 Notes on Making Mindmaps

 Important thing to remember is that the mindmap is just a tool and not the goal.
-Don't spend too much time making it look fancy unless it helps your mapping process somehow, or you want it to look impressive.
+Don’t spend too much time making it look fancy, unless it helps your mapping process somehow, or you want it to look impressive.

 You can make mindmaps with any media you can draw to.
 Instead of using a pen and paper, whiteboard or similar, you might prefer software.
 Software has the benefits that the mindmaps are easily archiveable and searchable, plus you can usually add internet links directly.

 There is an abundance of commercial and open-source software for mindmapping.
-One very good mindmapping program, which is free (as in beer and speech) is Freemind.
-The puppy-example pictures above were done using Freemind.
+One very good mindmapping program, which is free (as in beer and speech) is Freeplane.

 Memorizing a Mindmap